Electoral system of Scotland: Scottish Parliament elections

-All together, every area of Scotland has 8 MSPs (1 constituency and 7 regional).
+All together, every area of Scotland has 8 MSPs (1 regional and 7 constituency).
 A voter is given two ballot papers, one peach coloured and the other lilac.
 On the constituency ballot the voter has to put a cross in the box next to one of the candidates they want to represent them.
 On the regional list ballot the voter does the same, but for the party they want to represent them.
 The regional list ballot paper is usually a lot longer than the constituency ballot paper as smaller parties have more of a chance of being elected on the regional list.

 The method of calculating which parties win regional list seats is called the 'D'Hondt' method.
 The specific method used for Scottish Parliament regions gives preference to parties which haven't won any constituency seats in the region.
 When casting a vote for a regional list MSP, voters do not vote for a specific individual like they do when voting for their constituency MSP, rather, they vote for a political party.
 The only exception to this is when an independent candidate is standing for election on the regional list ballot.

 The Additional Member System of voting doesn't always provide a proportional result, as parties can obtain a higher seat share than vote share.
 In recent years, this has benefited the SNP, although in the early years of the Scottish Parliament, Scottish Labour was the main beneficiary.

+Members of the Scottish Parliament were formerly permitted to serve as Members of Parliament in the House of Commons.
+This has been disallowed since the passage of the Scottish Elections (Representation and Reform) Act 2025.